MPAGS-CPP-2020/mpags-day-3-djdthompson/src/README.md

 At present only the Caesar Cipher is supported.

+Functionality to the user has not changed since last week, but underneath the code is running far more effectively with classes etc.!

 # Source Code Layout
 Under this directory, the code and associated files are organised as
 follows: